Backing Up Your Data – Why You Need To Do It

-Unless you have on purpose stored files in different locations the following directories should have everything you have created.
+Unless you have, on purpose, stored files in different locations, the following directories should have everything you have created.

-In the left side list under “This PC" copy the following to your backup destination.
+In the left side list under “This PC,” copy the following to your backup destination.

-Be sure to “Right Click” and drag Folder… to your backup drive folder and choose “Copy".
+Be sure to “Right Click” and drag Folder… to your backup drive folder and choose “Copy.”

 Gmail suite of free products keeps your data backed up online.

 - Google Drive is a free Word processor and spreadsheet similar to Microsoft Word and Excel.
 You can upload existing Word or Excel documents to Google Docs for free.
-This is a great way to protect your Microsoft Office documents form getting lost.
+This is a great way to protect your Microsoft Office documents from getting lost.